 From 1909–1923, some newly arrived Chinese immigrants were detained in cells in the Federal Immigration Detention Hospital in Victoria, BC, while government officers sorted out their paperwork.
 On the walls that detained them, early Chinese immigrants wrote poems.
 The poems expressed their hopes for their new land, their thoughts of family and homeland, and their sorrows and anger over their treatment.

 Please feel free to use these images to educate and inspire in your classrooms.
-Should you wish to use them for any other purposes, please contact the Royal BC Museum and Archives at 250-387-1952 or firstname.lastname@example.org
+Should you wish to use them for any other purposes, please contact the Permissions and Licensing Office at 250-356-0138 or Toll Free: 1-866-356-0138 or firstname.lastname@example.org.